 TPC!
 Memory Usage plugin allows WordPress administrators to view the current and peak memory usage of the application.

-After spending some time to optimize my websites for faster loading and decreased CPU usage, I received an e-mail from my hosting company stating that I am now ok.
-Speed up your website to help keep it in the top Google results.
+After spending some time optimizing my three law firm websites for faster loading and decreased CPU usage, they are very fast.
+The added benefit of speeding up my websites is helping to keep it in the top Google results.